Transformers \`a Grande Vitesse: Transformer-based approach

 \subsection{Transformer encoder model}

 Our main model is the succession of a linear layer, a transformer encoder stack, and another linear layer.
-The first linear layer shapes each train's embedded vector into the right dimension for the encoders, reducing its size which is generally large for our choices of \( n_{\textrm{prev}} \) and \( n_{\textrm{foll}} \).
+The details for the architecture of transformer encoders are explained in detail in \citet{vaswani2017attention}.
+The first linear layer shapes each train's embedded vector into the right dimension for the encoders.
 Each train's vector after this layer is used as a parallel input to the encoder stack, similarly to a token in a sentence fed to an NLP model.
 After the stack of encoders, another linear layer converts the output to the right dimension for the delay predictions.

-The input to the first linear layer is therefore a sequence of embedded vectors for trains currently on the network, that have recently arrived or leave soon.
-Each of these embedded vectors acts as a token to the encoder stack, and contains the concatenation of all information presented in Subsection~\ref{sub:prep}: train number and category, past itinerary and delays, upcoming scheduled itinerary, and exogenous variables.
+Subsection~\ref{sec:attn} provides more insight into the behavior of self-attention in our task and the rationale behind the use of this architecture.

 The output, of dimension \( n_{\textrm{trains}} \times n_{\textrm{foll}} \), represents predictions for the next RPs for all trains.
 Outputs for the \texttt{postArrival} RP are discarded when computing the batched loss, since they do not represent real measured delays.
 All numeric inputs (times and delays but not embeddings) to the model and all model outputs are normalized using the empirical mean and standard deviation of the training data, in order to accelerate training.
 Before normalizing, we also convert all delays to their square roots and then take the square of all output delays before un-normalizing: by working in square root space, the model is less sensitive to big delays, which avoids few very late outlier trains taking more importance than the rest.
 Therefore, if the delays as input are \( d_{-n_\textrm{prev}}, \ldots, d_{-1} \) and times are \( t_{-n_\textrm{prev}}, \ldots, t_{n_\textrm{foll} - 1} \), they will be transformed by \( f \) before and \( f^{-1} \) after the first and final linear layers of our model: